 VEC was incorporated in 2015 and is the proponent of the Integrated Floating LNG Storage and Regasification Terminal and a 500MW Floating Natural Gas-Fired Power Plant Project located in Barangay Simlong, Batangas City.
-Unlike the conventional land-based facility, the Project will use a Floating Power Plant (FPP) or power barge that will receive re-gasified LNG by means of a pipeline.
+Unlike the conventional land-based facility, the Project will use a Floating Power Plant (FPP) or power barge.

 VEC has secured the Environmental Compliance Certificate (ECC) for the project and has registered the project with the Board of Investments.
-The Department of Energy Issued a Notice to Proceed (NTP) in April 2021 for the proposed Integrated Natural-Gas Fired Power Plant and LNG Storage and Regasification Project.
+The Department of Energy Issued a Notice to Proceed (NTP) in April 2021 for the proposed Integrated Natural-Gas Fired Power Plant and LNG Storage and Regasification Terminal Project.

-The Pre-Front End Engineering Design Phase (Pre-FEED) for the marine and onshore facilities was conducted by Seanergy Singapore and London Marine Consultants was completed in October 2021.
-The Front End Engineering Design (FEED) phase is ongoing.
-Wison Offshore and Marine is conducted the Pre-FEED Phase for the Floating Power Plant Component and will be completed in April 2022.
+The Pre-Front End Engineering Design Phase (Pre-FEED) for the marine and onshore facilities and the floating power plant conducted by Seanergy Singapore and London Marine Consultants was completed in October 2021 and April 2022, respectively.
+The Front End Engineering Design (FEED) phase of the facilities is ongoing.

-VEC has also secured a 2-hectare plot of land in Batangas for the project site.
-The property will be developed to include the FPP mooring area or jetty, switchyard, onshore facilities and the balance of plant.
-Hydrographic and Topographic Surveys were completed and site development drawings are being finalized.
-Additional land area is being contemplated for other support infrastructure and future expansion.
+VEC has secured the project site in Barangay Simlong, Batangas City.
+The property will be developed to include the power barge mooring area or jetty, switchyard, onshore facilities and the balance of plant infrastructure.